osrf/vrx-docker/README.md

 This section will give descriptions of the directories in this repository:

-* `vrx_server` - contains scripts for building and running the vrx-server container, as well as its Docker files
+* `vorc_server` - contains scripts for building and running the vorc-server container, as well as its Docker files

 * `team_config` - stores the team config files.
 The prepare team scripts look inside of this directory to generate the WAM-V URDF files.
 More details about this below.